xplosionmind/old.tommi.space/_notes/private/Stream.md

 - why no long audios
 	- I write or I call
 	- communications becomes stressful: if I record long audios, obviously I need to listen to them… and they pile up.
 This is not good nor healthy
-- Post mindfulness: it is important to care also about the “after” of mindfulness
+- Post mindfulness: it is important to care also about the “after” of mindfulnes